lofar-astron/PyBDSF/doc/source/process_image.rst

                                    are averaged to obtain the target SNR

 .. glossary::

+    flagchan_list
+        This parameter is a list of integers (default is ``[]``) that specifies the channels to flag before (averaging and) extracting the spectral indices.
+Flagged channels will not be used during fitting.
+If the value is an empty list (``[]``), then all channels are used.
+Otherwise, the value is a Python list of channel numbers, starting from 0 (i.e., the first channel has number 0, the second has number 1, etc.).

     flagchan_rms
         This parameter is a Boolean (default is ``True``).
 If ``True``, then the clipped rms and median (r and m) of the clipped rms of